 legal risk placement

-A placement made prior to the relinquishment or termination of parental rights where the prospective adoptive parents acknowledge, in writing, that a child can be ordered returned to the sending state or the birth mother's state of residence (if different from the sending state), and a final decree of adoption shall not be entered in any jurisdiction until all required consents or a termination of parental rights are obtained or dispensed with in accordance with applicable law.
+A placement made prior to the relinquishment or termination of parental rights where the prospective adoptive parents acknowledge, in writing, that a child may return to the care of his/her parent.
+A final decree of adoption shall not be entered in any jurisdiction until all required consents or a termination of parental rights are obtained or dispensed with in accordance with applicable law.

 legally free (in adoption)

 licensing, licensure for child placement

 Regulations in each State that ensure children are cared for in physically and developmentally safe environments.
-In most States, licensing may not be required for kinship or relative care.
+Licensing may not be required for kinship or relative care.

 life book, life story book

 A journal or scrapbook that provides a chronicle of a child's life story and personal history.
 A social worker, therapist, foster parent, or adoptive parent can help a child to make a life book.
 It can then serve as a therapeutic tool to help facilitate the child's identity formation and understanding of adoption, and provides a way to share parts of the child's life not spent with their parents.

-A logic model is a map or a simple illustration of what you do, why you do it, what you hope to achieve, and how you will measure achievement.
-It includes the anticipated outcomes of your services, indicators of those outcomes, and measurement tools to evaluate the outcomes.
+Map or a simple illustration of what an individual does, why he/she does it, what he/she hopes to achieve, and how he/she will measure achievement.
+It includes the anticipated outcomes of services, indicators of those outcomes, and measurement tools to evaluate the outcomes.

 long-term foster care